radix-io/io-sleuthing/README.md

 - The Darshan I/O characterization tool will give us initial reports with options to drill into access patterns and create our own querries.

-## Venue

-We are running the workshop at Argonne National Laboratory.
-Specific room still to be determined based on pre-registration numbers.

 ## Materials